-The Sonicare Protectiveclean 4100, 5100 and 6100 are the new mid-range electric toothbrush models by Philips Sonicare.
+The Philips Sonicare Protectiveclean 4100, 5100 and 6100 are the new mid-range Philips Sonicare electric toothbrushes models.
 They were commissioned in March 2018 to cater for the increased demand for gum care products hence the name ProtectiveClean .
-So what exactly differentiates the models from the array of Sonicare models in the market?

-Though they share the name Protective clean they are differentiated by the different model numbers.
-So what exactly marks one model from the other?
+Though they share the name Protective clean they are differentiated by the different model numbers and key features.

-The 4100 has one cleaning mode and is designed for plaque control.
-However, this does not mean that the 5100 and 6100 are not good at removing plaque.
+The Philips Sonicare Protectiveclean 4100 has one cleaning mode and is designed for plaque control.
+However, this does not mean that the 5100 and Philips Sonicare Protectiveclean 6100 are not good at removing plaque.
 They are actually as good as the 4100 in removing plaque but they can do much more based on the extra cleaning modes they have (gum care and whitening) and variable settings in the case of the ProtectiveClean 6100.
 For a better comparison of the protective, we shall pair each mode against the other.

-The 4100 has one cleaning mode: daily clean that is designed for optimal plaque removal.
-The 5100 has three cleaning modes (clean, gum care and white).
+The Philips Sonicare Protectiveclean 4100 has one cleaning mode: daily clean that is designed for optimal plaque removal.
+The 5100 has three cleaning modes (clean, gum care and white

 - The 4100 comes fitted with the plaque control brush head while the 5100 has 2 brush head, the gum care, and optimal white brush head.